pypyr/pypyr-slack/README.rst

 Escape literal curly braces with doubles: {{ for {, }} for }

-See a worked example `for substitions here
+See a worked example `for substitutions here
 <https://github.com/pypyr/pypyr-example/tree/master/pipelines/substitutions.yaml>`__.

 Sample pipeline